 Jones had his best outing Week 13 against the New York Giants, notching one sack and five tackles, one going for a loss.

 This was despite playing only 39 snaps — the second-fewest for Jones that season.

-This post is unlocked for everyone!
+This post was unlocked for everyone!
 But to read all of our written coverage, become a CHGO Family member today!
-Members get access to all of our premium written content for each Chicago team and annual members get their choice of a free t-shirt!
+Members get access to all of our premium written content for each Chicago team and annual members get their choice of a free t-shirt

 Can Justin Jones be that gamechanger the Chicago Bears need at the position?

 The secret sauce that makes Coach Eberflus’ defense work is the 3-tech.
 It is difficult for this defense to play to its potential without one playing at a high level.

 Chicago settled on Jones after not being able to sign Ogunjobi.
 It’s valid to question if the team views him as being capable of the level of play they were hoping to get out of Ogunjobi.